ProtoTSNet: Interpretable Multivariate Time Series Classification With Prototypical Parts: Preliminaries

 The term "prototype" in time series classification has varied interpretations across the literature.
 Some studies consider prototypes as representative full-length time series~\citep{zhang2020tapnet,gee2019explaining}, while others treat them as subsequences, either proper, maintaining temporal order \citep{das2020protofac}, or improper, capturing similar patterns across different series~\citep{tang2020dpsn,ming2019prosenet}.

 In our work, we define prototypical parts as proper subsequences of multivariate time series.
-Formally, for an input series $X \in \mathbb{R}^{d \times T}$, a prototypical part $P = X_{*,[t_s:t_e]}$ spans all features ($*$) over a temporal segment $[t_s:t_e]$, where $1 \leqslant t_s < t_e \leqslant T$ and $L = t_e - t_s + 1$.
+Formally, for an input series $X \in \mathbb{R}^{d \times T}$, a prototypical part $P = X_{*,[t_s:t_e]}$ spans all features ($*$) over a temporal segment $[t_s:t_e]$, where $1 \leqslant t_s < t_e \leqslant T$.
+We denote the length of this subsequence by $L$, where $L = t_e - t_s + 1$.
 These prototypes exist in both the input space ($P$) and the encoded space ($P_l \in \mathbb{R}^{l \times L}$), with mappings between them.
 Using proper subsequences, our approach introduces higher granularity and flexibility into the classification process, improving both interpretability and performance by focusing on the most informative segments of the data through prototype identification and feature importance calculation.